learn-co-curriculum/phase-3-orms-mapping-database-records-to-ruby-objects/README.md

 end
 ```

 This can also be achieved using the `tap` method.
-Tap yields the object to the block.
+Tap yields the object to the block and then returns the original object.
 If you're comfortable using `tap`, go for it.
 If it's confusing, you can ignore it.

 ```ruby
 def self.new_from_db(row)